 Tech Chair

-Both DevTeach and its joint events SQLTeach, MobileTeach include world renown speakers among
+Both DevTeach and its joint event SQLTeach include world renown speakers among

 its Tech Chairs.
 Our tech chair team members is listed below.